 What we want to keep in the end is the butter fat.
 I collect them by straining the content of the jars while it’s still hot.
 Note that when the butter cools down it will solidify, therefore we want to strain it in the liquid form.

 When straining, I try to keep the content undisturbed – slowly pouring the butter fat through a coffee filter catching the cannabis pulp, and leaving as much milk solids behind as possible.
 Some milk solids will get through after the first straining, and I usually filter my cannabutter for the second and third time in order to eliminate as much milk solids as possible.
 This is to help the cannabutter last longer in the fridge.
 But if you are using the cannabutter within days, you don’t need to worry about the white milk solids mixing in the cannabutter.

 After straining and filtering, I will keep the white milk solids and cannabis pulp.
 They still contain a lot of beneficial compounds, and it would be a waste to throw them away after infusing the butter.
-I repurpose the pulp along with the leftover milk solids in my gluten-free cannabis peanut butter cookies.
+I repurpose the pulp along with the leftover milk solids in my gluten-free cannabis peanut butter cookies and cheesy weed crackers.

 How to Use Cannabutter

 You can consume the cannabutter straight, by adding it into coffee or hot chocolate, spreading on toast, or melting into your pasta.
 I recommend starting with 1/2 teaspoon of this cannabutter.
 Wait for 2 hours for the effect of cannabis to kick in, then assess how you feel and eat more only when you feel comfortable.
 This will give you a reference to how much of this cannabutter you can consume at a time.
 If you tolerate small amount very well, you can gradually increase the amount of cannabutter you consume in the future.